 The food and nutrition project helps participants learn to make healthy food choices, improve energy and alertness, reduce disease and illness risks, and gain knowledge of nutrients.
 Major learning experience are centered around nutrition, menu planning, food buying, preparation and food safety, careers, and cultural influences.
-Follow this link for a complete description of the project.

 Throughout the Texas 4-H Youth Development Program, more than 120,000 youth participate in healthy lifestyles programs, encompassing the food and nutrition, health and safety projects.
 Through food and nutrition project activities, youth learn to make healthy food choices, improve energy and alertness, and gain knowledge of nutrients.

 Youth also learn how to improve physical, intellectual, emotional and social health through participation in the health project.
 Specifically, youth learn about the importance of physical activity, proper hygiene, dental care, healthy snacking, vaccinations and sleep.
 Knowledge of how to reduce disease and illness risks is also explored.
 Participation in the Walk Across Texas Program helps youth establish the habit of regular physical activity.
 Safety concerns related to health issues, such as first aid, CPR and emergency preparedness, are also addressed in the 4-H Healthy Lifestyles Program.